DanilAntyp/Triki-Games/README.md

 - No real fire button yet (see the raw monitor above); firing is automatic.
 - Gesture thresholds are unvalidated defaults until tuned on hardware (use record/playback).

-## Deferred / next ideas

-More waves/enemy variety, on-screen dev-panel toggles for invert axes, and wiring a real button into firing once its BLE encoding is found.